Did you know that 70% of online shoppers abandon their carts?

-For most ecommerce buyers, the cart is a page used to review their order.
+For most e-commerce buyers, the cart is a page used to review their order.

-- Specifications (e.g power, capacity, memory, features…)
+- Item specifications (size, power, capacity, memory, features…)

-2. Clear, user-friendly color code
+2. Choose a clear, user-friendly color code

 Famous shoe-maker Jimmy Choo uses an elegant yet efficient black and white color code in order to clearly display the information on the cart page.